-Meet Teddy, a one-year-old Poodle mix.
-His parents, Susan and Dan have been concerned about Teddy’s barking at the door in their apartment building.
-When they received a complaint from the management, they called Zen Dog Training for some help!
+Teddy is a one-year-old Poodle mix.
+His parents have been concerned about Teddy’s barking at the door in their apartment building, and they called Zen Dog Training for some help!

 Before our arrival, we instructed Dan to keep a Drag Line on him (a leash already attached to his collar that drags on the floor) in case we needed to interrupt Teddy if he wouldn’t listen.

 As soon as we walked in the door, Teddy was fixated and barking non-stop at us.
 We instructed Dan to interrupt his barking by using the leash to move Teddy’s body around (a 180-degree turn).
 “Don’t let him see us”, Gordon instructed.
 The eye contact continued, as well as Teddy’s barking!

 Finally, when Dan used the leash to walk Teddy all the way around the corner and into the kitchen — the eye contact was broken and the barking stopped.

 Using the leash to interrupt unwanted behaviors is an important step.
 However, it’s usually not the first step.
 At Zen Dog Training we teach “Ask, Ask, Tell”.

 Teaching Teddy to stop barking meant setting up situations where we could reinforce our rules.
 Dan and Susan took turns asking Teddy for attention while Gordon played different “stranger” roles at the apartment door.
 Gordon would pretend to be a visitor opening the front door.
 Dan would call him away from the door, “Teddy”, while Teddy barked.
 He would ask again, “Teddy!”